 More than one undergraduate research supplement can be awarded per research grant, subproject of a program project grant (P01), or contract.

 Research Supplements to Promote Diversity Web links:

 For additional information specific to the NHLBI, please see the NHLBI Research Supplement Application Guidelines.

 The NHLBI Website also lists training programs under the category Request for Applications/Proposals & Program Announcements with the application receipt date.

 Who is eligible?
 All principal investigators at U.S. institutions with eligible NHLBI research grants/contracts may apply.
 Grants/contracts with adequate time for a summer research experience or one year remaining at the time of award are eligible to apply for undergraduate students.

 The opportunities?
 Research training

 Where?
-At the principal investigator's institution or another institution.
+At the principal investigator's institution or another academic institution.

 Note: Applications requesting support by the end of the fiscal year must be received by May 31.
 Please check the Guidelines for application receipt and award start schedule.